indhumathi2906/PRODIGY_WD_02/README.md

 CSS3 – For styling and layout

-JavaScript (Vanilla) – For stopwatch logic and interactivity
+JavaScript  – For stopwatch logic and interactivity

 📂 Use Cases
 Practice project for beginners learning JavaScript